Your Occupational Therapy Salary Guide (2024)

 Generally speaking, SNF (skilled nursing facility) and HHOT (home health occupational therapy) settings pay higher than schools and hospitals.

-In May, 2021, according to the BLS, the median annual wages for occupational therapists in the top industries in which they worked were as follows:
+In May 2021, according to the BLS, the median annual wages for occupational therapists in the top OT industries were as follows:

 Median OT Salaries by Industry

-The AOTA Salary and Workforce Survey shares this breakdown of annual salaries by setting:
+The 2018 AOTA Salary and Workforce Survey shared this breakdown of annual salaries by setting:

 Median OT Annual Salaries by Work Setting